Siege of Caffa: Background

 Caffa (modern-day Feodosia) was a thriving port city on the Crimean Peninsula, established by Genoese merchants in 1266 by a purchase agreement with the Khan of the Golden Horde.
 The city was strategically situated on the Black Sea, serving as a critical link in the trade routes between Europe and Asia.
 Caffa's prosperity made it a coveted target for various powers, including the Mongol Empire.
 The Mongols, under the leadership of the Golden Horde, sought to control this lucrative trading post, which was vital for the flow of goods such as spices, silk, and precious metals.

-Beyond its strategic importance, Caffa was a melting pot of cultures and religions.
-The city's population included Genoese, Greeks, Armenians, Jews, and Muslims, making it a vibrant center of cultural exchange.
-The city's prosperity attracted merchants and settlers from across the Mediterranean and beyond, further enhancing its significance as a trading hub.

 Relations between the Genoese and the Mongol Golden Horde were strained.
 The khan of the Golden Horde, Toqta, was piqued at the Italian slave trade in Turkic slaves via the Black Sea, who were sold as soldiers to military slavery in the Mamluk Sultanate.
 He arrested the Italian residents of Sarai (the Mongol capital), and besieged Caffa, which the Genoese resisted for a year, but in 1308 set fire to their city and abandoned it.
 Relations between the Italians and the Golden Horde remained tense until Toqta's death in 1312.